Car Insurance in Nevada: $2,150/yr

 How Nevada stacks up

 At $2,150 per year for full coverage, Nevada drivers pay 20% more than the national average of $1,789.
+That makes it the 5th most expensive state across 50 states + D.C. in our 2026 ranking.
 Las Vegas metro accounts for 70% of claims; high uninsured rate (~12%) lifts premiums.

 Premiums vary widely within Nevada based on ZIP code, vehicle, age, credit score (where allowed), and driving record.
 Urban ZIPs typically pay 20–40% more than rural ones in the same state.